-In their Fifth Assessment Report (2014)1, the International Panel on Climate Change notes that greenhouse gas (GHG) emission growth continues to accelerate, and that ambitious and aggressive mitigation actions are indispensable in mitigating climate change.
+In their Fifth Assessment Report (2014), the Intergovernmental Panel on Climate Change notes that greenhouse gas (GHG) emission growth continues to accelerate, and that ambitious and aggressive mitigation actions are indispensable in mitigating climate change.
 By actively managing, monitoring, and taking measures to limit the production of GHG emissions, the impacts of climate change will reduce in severity.

 As front-line responders to severe weather events and other climate change impacts, municipalities often experience and witness the financial, environmental, and social repercussions of climate change within their own operations and the community they serve.
 Municipalities therefore have the ability to be leaders in addressing climate change, as their knowledge of community needs and considerations can guide the successful implementation of initiatives designed to tackle climate change.
-As the Federation of Canadian Municipalities (2009) has noted, municipal governments have the ability to influence or control nearly half of Canada's GHG emissions.
-Through efforts to reduce GHG emissions, municipalities can therefore lead the way in climate change mitigation, and protect their residents from future climate change impacts.
+As the Federation of Canadian Municipalities (2009) has noted, municipal governments can influence or control nearly half of Canada's GHG emissions.
+Through efforts to reduce GHG emissions, municipalities can therefore lead the way in climate change mitigation and protect their residents from future climate change impacts.

-By taking the appropriate steps to respond to climate change through mitigation and adaptation, municipal governments also have the opportunity to save money in municipal operations, lower energy costs for residents and businesses, and increase investment in the local economy.
+By taking the appropriate steps to respond to climate change through mitigation and adaptation, municipal governments also can save money in municipal operations, lower energy costs for residents and businesses, and increase investment in the local economy.
 Establishing a GHG emission baseline is a useful tool to identify areas for improvement, inform the development of a GHG reduction action plan, estimate cost savings from reductions, and serve as a reference point to track improvements.
-To do this, many municipalities in Canada have joined the Federation of Canadian Municipalities' Partners for Climate Protection program in an effort to reduce the GHG emissions produced by their operations and community.
+To do this, many municipalities in Canada have joined the Federation of Canadian Municipalities' Partners for Climate Protection (PCP) program to reduce the GHG emissions produced by their operations and community.